 Learn how to make almond milk at home and you’ll save lots of money on non-dairy milk.
 You can also control the ingredients in homemade almond milk and avoid the additives in the packaged version.

 When my husband is in the kitchen and I hear the blender rumbling away, I know he’s making homemade almond milk.
 It’s his non-dairy drink of choice, and he loves to have it with cereal or make it into creamy chocolate milk.

-It’s so easy to make your own almond milk.
+It’s so easy to make your own non-dairy milk.
 It’s as simple as mixing almonds and water in a high-powered blender and straining the results.
-I put together a video to show just how simple the process is.
+I put together a video to show just how simple the process is: